jfet97/csp/docs/guide/channels.md

 chan2.put(5);
 chan2.put(6);

-// now 'chan1' contains three values: 1, 2, 3
-// and 'chan2' contains three values: 4, 5, 6

-// the flow of values into 'resCh' is asyncronous
-// so we need to let it go
-// (chances are you won't need it in your everyday use) await new Promise(resolve => setTimeout(resolve, 0));

 // the 'merge' static method let all the values contained into the input channels to flow const result = await resCh.drain(); // will receive [1, 4, 2, 5, 3, 6]
 ```